fanzhanglab/AtRiskRA_SingleCell/README.md

 # Highlights
 - We identified multiple immune cell populations relevant to the preclinical phase of RA
-- We developed an "RA immunophenotype score" schema to estimate the degree of RA-relevant immunophenotypes for individuals
+- We developed an "RA immunophenotype score" schema to quantify the degree of enrichment of RA-relevant immune cell populations for individuals
-- We provide large-scale reference dataset for single-cell proteomics analysis

 # Results summary
 ![image](./images/results.jpg)